Oxford High School shooting: Shooting

-Surveillance footage reportedly showed suspect Ethan Crumbley entering a bathroom with a backpack and then exiting it about a minute later without the backpack but with a semiautomatic handgun.
-Immediately afterwards, prosecutors and school officials said Crumbley started firing in the hallway at students during passing time, when hundreds of students were transitioning from one class to another.
-When they started fleeing, he "methodically and deliberately" walked down the hallway and shot into classrooms and at students who were unable to escape until he went to another bathroom.
-Due to the quick response by students and staff to the gunshots, Crumbley was unable to enter any of the classrooms.
+Surveillance footage showed Ethan Robert Crumbley entering a bathroom and exiting it about a minute later, holding a semi-automatic handgun.
+Immediately afterwards, he started firing in the hallway as hundreds of students passed through, transitioning from one class to another.
+When the students began fleeing, he methodically and deliberately walked down the hallway and shot into classrooms and at anyone who was unable to escape until he moved on toward another classroom.
+Due to the quick response by students and staff, Crumbley was unable to actually enter any of the classrooms.

 According to students, a voice over the intercom alerted them to an active shooter, and their teachers started locking and barricading doors and covering windows, convincing them it was not a drill.
-Others recounted hearing some loud banging noises, before realizing the noises were gunshots and quickly locking the door.
-One student who hid in a bathroom stall recalled hearing the sound of a gun cocking outside the bathroom.
-Once the school was secured, he opened the bathroom door to find several bodies lying on the floor.
+Others recounted hearing loud, banging sounds, before they realized the noises were gunshots and quickly locked the door.
+One student, who hid in a toilet stall, recalled hearing a gun being cocked outside the bathroom.
+Once the school had been secured, he opened the bathroom door to find several bodies lying on the floor.

-At 12:51 p.m., police began receiving the first of around one hundred 9-1-1 calls about the shooting and responded to the school.
-Within two to three minutes of the arrival of first responders, Crumbley was arrested unharmed by a deputy assigned as a school resource officer and a second deputy who had responded to the scene.
-He allegedly still had seven rounds of ammunition loaded into his gun and two 15-round magazines when he was stopped by the deputies.
-At a news conference, Oakland County Undersheriff Michael McCabe said the gunman gave up without any problems.
+At 12:51 p.m., police received the first of approximately 100 9-1-1 calls about the shooting and headed to the school.
+Within two or three minutes of first-responder arrival on the scene, Crumbley was arrested, unharmed, by a deputy, assigned as a school resource officer, and a second deputy.
+The assailant allegedly still had seven rounds of ammunition loaded into his gun and two 15-round magazines.
+At a news conference, Oakland County Undersheriff Michael McCabe said Crumbley surrendered to deputies without incident.
 The entire shooting lasted about five minutes and occurred in the southern end of the school building.
+A total of 32 spent bullet casings were found at the school.

-After the shooting occurred, the school went into lockdown.
-Some students were evacuated to a nearby Meijer store, and one woman helped children to shelter in her house.
-Authorities conducted three sweeps of the school in search of victims and evidence.
-At least one student posted a video to social media of people hiding in a classroom during the lockdown, where a person out in the hallway claimed to be law enforcement.
-Those in the classroom mistakenly believed they were speaking to the gunman, and they subsequently fled the classroom via the windows and were led to safety by a deputy.
-Due to confusion from the video, Sheriff Bouchard clarified during a press conference that the gunman had never knocked on a door based on surveillance footage and the person was likely a detective trying to calm the students.
+Immediately afterwards, the school went into lock-down.
+Some students were evacuated to a nearby Meijer store, and one woman helped shelter children in her house.
+Authorities conducted three sweeps of the building in search of victims and evidence.
+At least one student posted a video to social media, showing people hiding in a classroom while someone out in the hallway spoke to them, claiming to be law enforcement.
+Those locked down in the classroom mistakenly believed the speaker was the shooter.
+They ultimately fled through the windows, and, from there, a deputy led them to safety.
+During a subsequent press conference, Sheriff Bouchard confirmed that, based on surveillance footage, Crumbley had never knocked on a door, and the person speaking from the hall was likely a detective trying to calm the students.